photoprism/photoprism/README.md

 ## Try our demo ##

 You're welcome to play with the demo at [demo.photoprism.org](https://demo.photoprism.org).
-Leave your email to get a [release notification](https://goo.gl/forms/KBPVGl9PCsOKrAv33).

-## For the early birds ##
+## Getting started ##

 Step-by-step installation instructions can be found on [docs.photoprism.org](https://docs.photoprism.org/getting-started/) - all you need is a Web browser and Docker to run the server.
 It is available for Mac, Linux and Windows.

-Next, you'll have to [index or import](https://docs.photoprism.org/user-guide/library/import-vs-index/) existing files.
-Please be patient, this will take a while depending on the size of your library.
+Next, you'll have to [index](https://docs.photoprism.org/user-guide/library/import-vs-index/) your library.
+Please be patient, this will take a while depending on the size of your photo collection.

 Already indexed photos can be browsed in [Photos](https://docs.photoprism.org/user-guide/organize/browse/) while videos show up in [Videos](https://docs.photoprism.org/user-guide/organize/video/).